‘He violated team rules’ Calipari said of the redshirt sophomore, who is currently suspended from all team activities.

 Matt Stone, Courier Journal

-LEXINGTON, Ky. — The University of Kentucky student who allegedly accompanied a UK basketball player to a party while armed with a gun was released on bond Monday.
+LEXINGTON, Ky. — The University of Kentucky student who allegedly accompanied a UK basketball player to a party while armed with a gun was arrested Sunday.

-Steele remained a UK student after the school previously investigated whether he was armed at a party in January, an attorney representing Steele told Courier Journal last week.
+UK previously investigated whether Steele was armed at a party in January, an attorney representing the student told Courier Journal last week.
 Steele was allegedly accompanying Kentucky basketball player Tai Wynyard, who has been suspended indefinitely from all team activities.
-UK basketball spokesman Eric Lindsey declined to comment on whether his suspension is related to the allegations.
+Team spokesperson Eric Lindsey would not confirm if the suspension was related to that allegation.

-The Kentucky Interfraternity Council met with fraternity and sorority presidents after Steele allegedly attended the party while armed and was said to be “protecting” Wynyard, and sorority members used a group messaging app to warn each other and identify him.
+The Kentucky Interfraternity Council met with fraternity and sorority presidents after Steele allegedly attended the party while armed and “protecting” Wynyard, and sorority members, used a group messaging app to warn each other and identify him.